 2. Lower Physical Complaints

+Corporate employees frequently report tension headaches, carpal tunnel discomfort, and shoulder stiffness.
 Regular massage can ease these physical complaints, reducing reliance on pain medications and minimizing sick days.

 3. Improved Employee Retention